OpenOverlayRouter/oor/README.md

 create and use OOR as a container.

-OpenWRT
+OpenWrt
 -------

-To enable OpenWRT configuration mode and the specific routing operations, the code should have been compiled with the `platform=openwrt` option during OpenWRT package creation.
-Please note that the best way to get Open Overlay Router on OpenWRT is get a precompiled binary (either the full system or just the Open Overlay Router package) from the  github website (https://github.com/OpenOverlayRouter/oor/wiki/Downloads).
+To enable OpenWrt configuration mode and the specific routing operations, the code should have been compiled with the `platform=OpenWrt` option during OpenWrt package creation.
+Please note that the best way to get Open Overlay Router on OpenWrt is using the official package from OpenWrt repository or get a precompiled binary  from the  github website (https://github.com/OpenOverlayRouter/oor/wiki/Downloads).

-In OpenWRT, the configuration is performed through the OpenWRT standard configuration tool UCI, instead of using 'oor.conf' file.
+In OpenWrt, the configuration is performed through the OpenWrt standard configuration tool UCI, instead of using 'oor.conf' file.
 Configure the UCI file manually in '/etc/config/oor' (by default), use the UCI CLI application, or use the web interface (if available).
 The configuration fields are analogue